nhsuk/profiles-db-updater/README.md

 existing collection.
 Once validation passes the existing collection will be deleted and the temporary collection renamed to take it's place.

 Validation will fail if the count of records drops significantly.
 The allowable drop in record count is controlled by the `CHANGE_THRESHOLD` environment variable.
-By default this is set to `0.95` which prevents the data being loaded if it is 5% less than the previous count.
+By default this is set to `0.99` which prevents the data being loaded if it is less than 99% of the previous count.

 ## Data structure